cylondata/twister2/docs/concepts/windowing/windowing.md

-# Windowing Support
+# Windowing

 Twister2 Streaming API supports the discretization of a data stream via windowing.
 Our Windowing API was developed supporting functionalities in Apache Storm and Apache Flink.
 The core API has inherent features of Apache Storm API.
 Our windowing API definitions are derived from the industry standards maintained by Apache Storm and Apache Flink APIs.
 The windowing categorization can be found in the following figure.
+In streaming engines like Apache Flink, the key based and non-key based support is discussed for windowing, but in Twister2 we have inbuilt communication functions built for keyed and non-keyed operations.
+So when user is creating a workflow, it can be created using keyed or non-keyed streaming pipelines.

 ![The Tree of Windowing](images/windowing-flow.png "Title")